vict01/API-Karate_and_Performance-Testing-Gatling/README.md

   - helper folder:
     Contains the data and methods used in testing, as well a JSON file as external file against which is validated some outcomes or used as input data as appropriate.

+  - performanceTesting folder:
+    Contains the Scala class necessary to run the performance testing in Gatling.

   - TestRunner class:
     Contains the runner class through which we can generate a cucumber report (overview-features.html) after running it.
     Also, it enables to run all features simultaneously and skip some scenario as appropriate.